My goal as your doula is to help you to have a positive, safe, and memorable birth experience.

 • Breastfeeding and latch assistance post-birth

-• Optional “add-on” of Fresh Baby newborn photography
+• Optional “add-on” of a Fresh Baby Session or Birth Photography/Videography

 • One casual postpartum visit within two weeks of birth

 Process your birth experience

 ..
 Breastfeeding and babywearing information, and one-on-one assistance

 Connections to additional resources as you continue your postpartum journey.